galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 > <hands-on-title>Unhiding 10 target files</hands-on-title>
 >
-> 1. In the {% icon galaxy-history %} Galaxy history, select the *Include hidden* icon {% icon galaxy-show-hidden} to see the 53 files in your dataset collection.
+> 1. In the {% icon galaxy-history %} Galaxy history, select the *Include hidden* icon {% icon galaxy-show-hidden %} to see the 53 files in your dataset collection.
 >
 > 2. Scroll down to visualise the following 10 samples:
 >    ```